WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 * different rounding strategies - other than truncation;
 * overflow and underflow checks - possibly throwing exceptions;
-* operator return type - adopting `trunc_` or `promote` behavior and
+* operator return type - adopting `trunc_` or `promote_` behavior;
-* default-initialize to zero - not done by default.
+* default-initialize to zero - not done by default and
+* saturation arithmetic - as opposed to modular arithmetic.

 One way to extend `fixed_point` to cover these alternatives would be to add a third template parameter containing bit flags.
 The default